 On Voice of the Customer in Product Development

 The voice of the customer and CX become something that’s so pivotal in design, but also in execution during product development.
-Lorraine shares how product leaders can make sure that they are bringing the continuous voice of the customer into every iteration of product.
+Lorraine shares how product leaders can make sure they are bringing the continuous voice of the customer into every iteration of product.

 “There was a trend probably 10 years ago where people used to do videos of unboxing.
 These are customers and people that are giving you unsolicited feedback.
-So when we talk about voice of the customer, there are all kinds of technologies and ways to get to it, but there’s really what a customer says, what a customer actually does, and then how a customer feels.
+When we talk about voice of the customer, there are all kinds of technologies and ways to get to it, but there’s really what a customer says, what a customer does, and then how a customer feels.
 Having been in this business for a very long time, what they tell you solicited in feedback scores or surveys, or if you bring them into just do a face-to-face with it with a group of customers, what they tell you there and what they actually do, don’t always line up.